supergiulio2000/expressive-hrbac/README.md

 ```

 ## Named singleton
 In some cases you neither want a different instance each time you use your Access Control neither a unique singleton for the entire application.
 You might need to have to concentrate your Access Control in a few points of your application.
 In those cases you can use named singletons by simply passing a label to the `getInstance()` method.
-The first time you invoke the `getInstance()` method with a label, **expressive-hrbac** will create a new instance for you and return it for each subsequent invocations with the same label.
+The first time you invoke the `getInstance()` method with a label, **expressive-hrbac** will create a new instance for you and then it will return it for each subsequent invocations with the same label.

 <span style="color:gray">file1.js</span>
 ```js